How To Start a Business as an Immigrant in the US

 People from all over the world have heard of the American Dream, and many come to the United States in hopes of creating a better future for their families.
-Starting a business may be part of that dream — and that can be possible for green-card holders, certain visa holders and other permanent and non-permanent residents.
+Part of that dream for immigrants may be to start a business in the U.S. — and that can be possible for green cardholders, certain visa holders and other permanent and non-permanent residents.

-- You can start a business in the United States as an immigrant, even if you aren’t a permanent resident or are an undocumented immigrant.
+- You can start a business in the United States as an immigrant, even if you aren’t a permanent resident or you’re an undocumented immigrant.

 - Some visas allow you to operate businesses and can lead to a green card for permanent resident status.

-- While it may be more difficult to acquire funding, there are immigrant-friendly business loans available.
+- While it may be more difficult to acquire funding, there are immigrant-friendly business loans available if you know where to look.

 How to get a visa or green card to start a business in the US

-While there are over a million undocumented entrepreneurs in the U.S., the most secure path to stable business ownership in the United States typically involves obtaining a green card, a visa that grants you the legal right to work in the country as a permanent or non-permanent resident.
+While there are over 1 million “undocumented entrepreneurs” in the U.S., the most secure path to stable business ownership in the United States typically involves obtaining a green card, a visa that grants you the legal right to work in the country as a permanent or non-permanent resident.

 Here’s a breakdown of visa types you can use to run a business.